Evert-R/milestone-three/README.md

 ## Project purpose
 The purpose of this application is to host a competition of music tracks for starting musicians.
 As [soundcloud](https://www.soundcloud.com) is by far the most used hosting website for artists, they can simply use the embed-code provided with each soundcloud track to enter a new track in the contest.
 Visitors of the website can view the track listing, with some details about the work provided by the artist, and then vote for each track.
 The more points, the higher the track will appear in the list.
-After a pre-defined period of time the competition ends and the first five will show on the front page as winners.
+After a pre-defined period of time the competition ends and the highest rated five tracks will show on the front page as winners.
 The host of the competition can then use these tracks to release these as an album on spotify and itunes or media such as cd or vinyl.
-The host will also get some insight in why certain tracks are liked, and others less, as well as build a database of users to use for a mailing list, to keep them updated on the progress and future actions.
+The host will also get an insight in why certain tracks are liked, and others less.
+The app also builds a database of users to be used for a mailing list, to keep them updated on the progress and future actions or advertisements.

 There is a registration system for users wich divides them into two categories
 1. ```Contributors```
 2. ```Voters```

-The app automatically shows only the features wich the logged in user is allowed to use.
+The app automatically shows only the features wich the logged in user is allowed to use to avoid confusion.
 People registered as contributors cannot vote, and those registered as voters will not be able to participate in the contest.

 A third user role is the ```administrator``` with the following features:
 1. Start a contest